magiai/bracats/README.md

 5. Don't worry about older browsers.
 Your solution should support newest Firefox and Chrome.
 6. Write unit tests to get more points.
 Two of them are already in `tests/check.test.js` file.
 7. Make your code SOLID to get even more points.
-8. (Optional) Set up Babel transpilation to ES5, so the code can work in older browsers.
+8. (Optional) For bonus points, set up webpack (or any bundler of your choice) with transpilation to ES5, so the code can work in older browsers.
+Note: we already have babel config for jest.
 9. When you're done, create a Pull Request with your changes.

 Installation and running the application